 The vice president arrived at the Kalamazoo Battle Creek International Airport shortly before noon, shaking hands and taking photos with with an enthusiastic crowd of a invited guests.

 “It was exciting, historic.
 It was good to see Vice President Pence.
-We were really excited to see him,” Alicia Nelson of Grand Rapid, who was in the crowd, told News 8.
+We were really excited to see him,” Alicia Nelson of Grand Rapids, who was in the crowd, told News 8.
 “I have a friend who just told him that she’s been praying for him, and he just really appreciated that.
 And my son’s on the Trump campaign, so he was just thanking us for our support.”

 Pence’s first bus tour stop was Valley Family Church in Portage, where he addressed about 60 people from a cross section of religious groups all over the state.
 His focus was on what he views as the administration’s protections of religious freedoms, referencing his anti-abortion stance, among other things.